 Elevation - 34 of 42

-Elevation FAQs - 34 Found
+Elevation FAQs - 42 Found

-o 2 arc-second DEMs are a standard USGS product.
-They are derived from cartographic contours at a scale of 1:63,360 over the state of Alaska.
+- 2 arc-second DEMs are a standard 3DEP product over the State of Alaska.
+They are derived from either cartographic contours compiled at a scale of 1:63,360, or from 1 arc-second Shuttle Radar Topography Mission (SRTM) data over the Aleutian Islands.

 - Bathymetric DEMs for some coastal areas are collected using lidar, sonar, and other methods of subsurface terrain measurement, transformed to a common datum, and resampled to 1/9 arc-second resolution.